rashmipatil1492/glow/chapter1.md

 Your application should have similar requirements or you should be able to make an analogy of how you are going to use the system and hardware to power your application.

+And we need a name ...
+Glow Energy Application will do for now.